Ocassionally Secure: A Comparative Analysis of Code Generation Assistants: Evaluations and Results

-Where a persona's results are presented, all three model's responses for that task are averaged together.
-Bard did not produce output for task 1 with the security persona, so the results for task 1 only account for the code from the other models or form the normal persona.
-Similarly, Gemini did not produce output for task 3 with the security persona, so again the results are based on the output code only.
-This is clearly seen in Table \ref{tab:external} because it shows NA for places where there was no output.
+For task 1, Bard did not produce output with the security persona, so the results for this task only include outputs from the other models or the normal persona.
+Likewise, Gemini did not produce output for task 3 with the security persona, so the results for this task are also based on available outputs.
+This is clearly shown in Table \ref{tab:rev}, where '-' indicates cases with no output.

-We choose to report on cyclomatic complexity because it is a known metric that can convey how complex the code is.
-We then follow up by reporting on lines of code, commenting percent, and the calls to external libraries because these are metrics that developers likely care about.
-Code that is shorter and well-documented in comments is potentially more appealing to developers as they can more easily understand the code or find parts of the code they might need.
-The number of external libraries called is important because there might be situations where developers are unable to install external packages to use.

-Interestingly, while all models and personas wrote a similar number of lines, with the biggest increase of 26\% being between GPT-3.5 and Gemini, Gemini did tend to write more blocks than the other models, writing 6\% more than GPT-4, 26\% more than GPT-3.5, and 33\% more blocks than Bard on average.
-A similar trend is also noticed with GPT-4 writing less lines of codes than the remaining models but still writing more blocks of code than them.
-The security persona had 12\% more blocks written than the normal persona, on average, while writing a similar number of lines of code.
-These results give us some indication of how models organize and categorize their output.
+Interestingly, while all models and personas produced similar numbers of lines of code, Gemini showed the largest increase at 26\% more lines than GPT-3.5.
+On average, Gemini generated 6\% more code blocks than GPT-4, 26\% more than GPT-3.5, and 33\% more than Bard.
+A similar pattern is observed with GPT-4, which generated fewer lines of code than other models but produced a relatively high number of code blocks.
+The security persona had, on average, 12\% more code blocks than the normal persona, despite writing a similar number of lines.
+These findings suggest some variations in how each model organizes and segments code.

-For comments, we notice that the models most often comment at the start of code blocks.
-One interesting find is that the security had fewer comments than the normal persona, but the security persona had more code written and more blocks written.
-This may be an indication that the model did not feel the need to explain as many things to a persona that is more proficient with the material.
-While the models seemed to write similar amounts of code and comments, Bard imported less external libraries, on average, when compared to other models.
-Both personas seem to import a similar number of external libraries.

-For external libraries, it is interesting to see that the normal and security persona almost have the exact same number of external libraries called, on average.
-For the models, we find that the models mostly called between 2 and 3 libraries, with the exception of Bard who mostly only called 1 library.
-This is likely related to the simplicity of Bard's answers.

-For the actual complexity score, however, the models all scored similarly.
-This may be more of a reflection of the simplicity of our tasks rather than the capability of the models.
-However, the simplicity of the task is intentional because they represent the type of tasks developers would likely ask these models about.
-Thus we find that complexity between models is best reported in their output length, commenting frequency, and calls to external libraries, rather than in the actual complexity of the code being used.